Osamu Dazai: In popular media

+The character of Osamu Dazai in the manga series Bungo Stray Dogs (2012-present) is partly modeled on Dazai.
+The popularity of the character in the long-running series and its many anime and film adaptations have helped to revitalize Dazai's works.

 In 2019, Mika Ninagawa directed the film Ningen Shikkaku: Osamu Dazai and the three women, a biographical film about Dazai, starring Shun Oguri.
 The film remained in the top 5 at the box office in its first 2 weeks.